EVORA-project/evora-ontology/models/docs/Fungus.md

   complementaryDocument:
     name: complementaryDocument
-    description: Any additional documents that provide supplementary information, instructions, or guidelines relevant to the use of this item
+    description: Any additional documents that provide supplementary information, instructions, or guidelines relevant to the use of this item.
     title: complementary document
     from_schema: https://w3id.org/evorao/
     close_mappings: